-As a coworking space, we have a duty of care to our members who work from our shared office on a daily basis, to their visitors, and event guests.
-With up to 200 unique visitors entering our space on an average week, here are some best practices we’ve implemented that other coworking spaces can adopt to protect their guests against novel coronavirus, the common cold, and flu.
+As a coworking space, we have a duty of care to our members who work from our shared office on a daily basis, to their visitors, and guests.
+Here are some best practices we’ve implemented that other coworking spaces can adopt to protect their guests against novel coronavirus, the common cold, and flu.

 Hand Washing – Washing your hands thoroughly with soap is the most important thing everyone can do to prevent the virus from spreading.
 We make sure that soaps are refilled daily in the kitchen and in all five bathrooms so there’s never an excuse to go without proper hygiene.
 Brightly colored signs are taped to the mirrors to remind people to wash their hands properly and to go home if they feel sick.
 In case you’re wondering, there is a proper way to wash your hands.